Hip flexor strain - aftercare

 You can use ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn) to reduce pain and swelling.
 Acetaminophen (Tylenol) helps with pain, but not with swelling.
 You can buy these pain medicines at the store.

-Your doctor may recommend that as you rest the area, you do exercises that don't strain the hip flexors, such as swimming.
+Your provider may recommend that as you rest the area, you do exercises that don't strain the hip flexors, such as swimming.

 For a severe strain, you may want to see a physical therapist (PT).
 The PT will work with you to: